 As a part of the Preliminary Examination, a written component based on the student's research in the form of an NIH F31 application is submitted to the Dissertation Advisory Committee and assessed.
 This document can and should serve as the Research Proposal.
+There is no requirement or expectation that a Research Proposal will contain significant preliminary data.

 The Research Proposal should include relevant background information and sufficient description of the experimental approaches so that the merit and feasibility of the project can be evaluated.
 The proposal must be approved by the Dissertation Advisory Committee and the Assistant Dean of Graduate Studies, after approval of the Dissertation Advisory Committee.
-The completed proposal should be approved and submitted through DocuSign to the Graduate and Professional School by the School of Medicine Office of Graduate Studies, along with the Proposal Approval Form, no later than the end of the Fall semester of the 3rd year consistent with the completion of the Preliminary Examination.
+The completed proposal should be approved and submitted through DocuSign to the Graduate and Professional School by the School of Medicine Office of Graduate Studies, along with the Research Proposal Approval Form (arcs system), no later than the end of the Fall semester of the 3rd year consistent with the completion of the Preliminary Examination.